maybe-eeea/bone_management/README.md

 # bone_management

-- Bone and Coordinate Management
+- bone and coordinate management

 this script is designed to interact with the character model (ped) in the context of a police simulation.
 It allows for the management of bone-related information for characters, displays coordinates, and traces lines based on weapon impacts.